bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Returns a list of elements that exist in both lists.
+### Returns a list of elements that exist in both lists

 -   Use a list comprehension on `a` to only keep values contained in both lists.

 ```py
 def similarity(a, b):